 - abdominal cramps

-Eventually, the pancreas may not be able to produce insulin at all, leading to type 1 diabetes, which can produce the following symptoms:
+Eventually, the pancreas may not be able to produce insulin, leading to type 1 diabetes, which can cause:

 - frequent urination

 - intense hunger